-With months of testing and creating specialized techniques, I developed a process for recording a single exposure lasting 24 hours.
-While operating a camera able of creating a precisely crafted composition.
-This is beyond the scope of what is traditionally possible in the making of still photographic images.
+With months of testing and creating specialized techniques, I developed a process for recording a single exposure lasting up to 24 hours.
+This is beyond the scope of what is traditionally possible in the making of still photographic images, and begs to consider the natural processes that occur while mankind goes about daily life.

 While Focusing specifically on coastal areas, Reciprocity indirectly involves humankind via the evidence of structures and seawalls; barriers created to subdue powerful oceans and nature’s effects.
 Additional focus on sand migration and maritime forests affected by saltwater submersion due to the introduction of, and subsequent flooding of irrigation ditches will provide diversity.